 How to do a DCF Calculation For Stocks Using Unlevered Free Cash Flow

-DCF valuations can either be done using unlevered free cash flow (FCFF) or levered free cash flow (FCFE).
-For the purpose of this blog we will only be going over the way to calculate DCF using unlevered FCF as we feel it is a more accurate way of calculating intrinsic value.
-However, the formula below applies to both unlevered and levered FCF where the "CF" in the formula would be replaced with either FCFF or FCFE depending on which type of FCF you are using.
+DCF valuations can either be done using unlevered free cash flow, also known as free cash flow to the firm (FCFF) or levered free cash flow, also known as free cash flow to equity (FCFE).
+For the purpose of this blog we will only be going over the way to calculate DCF using unlevered FCF (FCFF) as we feel it is a more accurate way of calculating intrinsic value.

 The formula for DCF is as follows: